AnvithKashyap/Rock-paper-scissor/README.md

-My journey as a programmer starts with a simple rock paper scissor python code
+My journey as a programmer starts with a simple rock paper scissor python code.